-The number of Google searches in all languages for privacy-focused Gmail alternatives (e.g., “private email” or “encrypted email”) increased 39 percent worldwide between May 2019 and April 2020.
+The number of Google searches in all languages for a privacy-focused Gmail alternative (e.g., “private email” or “encrypted email”) increased 39 percent worldwide between May 2019 and April 2020.

 This surge in interest is a promising sign that online privacy is starting to become a priority for people.
 It also indicates that a broad swath of the population understands that a secure email service is crucial to preserving online privacy.
 ProtonMail is the world’s largest encrypted email provider and one of the most popular Gmail alternatives.

 There are several potential reasons users are investigating email privacy, including a loss of trust in national governments, the ever-increasing number of data breaches, and the passage of data privacy legislation, just to name a few.

 Below you’ll see charts showing how the search volume has changed over time, as well as more details about what encrypted email does and why more people need it.
 Unless stated otherwise, the statistics in this article are based on Google Ads Keyword Planner data.